malaise/ada/README.txt

 same gnatmake script (you can copy it or make links from '$HOME/bin/ada' and '$HOME/bin/gnatlink' to it).

-Automatic generation by make (see next section) doesn't use them but these scripts are convenient for manual compilation.
+The automatic generation by make (see next section) doesn't use them but these scripts are useful for manual compilation.

 Makefiles project (MANDATORY)
 -----------------------------